upperlinecode/Materialize-Code-Along/README.md

 ## Steps

-0. Familiarize yourself with the principles of Material Design at https://material.io/guidelines/ and https://material.io/guidelines/material-design/material-properties.html.
+Before starting: Familiarize yourself with the principles of Material Design at https://material.io/guidelines/ and https://material.io/guidelines/material-design/material-properties.html.

 1. Load in the Materialize framework using the CDN links found at http://materializecss.com/getting-started.html.
 2. Code out the following:
    * A header